There’s just one semester left at the Briar School for Girls in Sonoma, CA. But it will take more than straight As for

 The other characters can be easily predicted if they’ll do good or not.
 Just like how Caleb acts every time he is with Lana.
 I can already sense that he is not the guy for her which proves it when I reached the part where he did something after the party that will hurt Lana.
 And of course, her stepsister Cressida who always makes her life like hell is also a predictable character.
 When she said sorry to Lana and told her that she wants to be friends with her, I already know that it is just a lie.

 And then here comes the other character named Alexander who gives me mixed signals.
 He is Lana’s distant cousin from her mother’s side.
 He is handsome and hot but I don’t know him well enough to trust him with Lana.
 I am now excited to get the next book to know him more and I hope that he’s not a jerk like Caleb.

 Reaching the end of this book not knowing a thing that this one will have a book two just makes me want to speak to the author so she can already send me a copy of it.
 It is a little bit frustrating when you are already enjoying reading a book but unfortunately, it has a continuation and it is not yet published so you’re going to wait more before you get to hold in your hands the next book.

 The plot and the characters are all well-written.
 The place where the story happens named Sonoma County and how it is describe is beautiful.
 Miss Bronwyn just makes it perfect with the way she put all the scenes together and making an incredible novel.

 I am recommending this novel to everyone who likes to read a fairytale-like story.
 This story will make you dream and wish something you’ve wanted to happen in your life.
 If we have the same genre preferences, then I know you’ll like this one.

-Disclaimer: Received a copy for free from Xpresso Book Tour.
+Disclaimer: I received a reader copy from the author via Xpresso Book Tour.